 Are you looking forward to wearing your bathing suit or bikini again, or are you dreading it?
-I’m sure that right now all of us are so appreciative of being able to travel again that our body shape isn’t of so much concern.
-However, finding a great bathing suit is never easy so I’m here to help and have selected some of the best bathing suits for women over 40 this summer.
+Finding a great bathing suit is never easy, so we’re here to help and have selected some of the best bathing suits for women over 40 this summer.

-If you’re thinking of getting a new swim suit, now is the best time to buy as the selection is usually the biggest.
+If you’re considering getting a new swimsuit, now is the best time to buy, as the selection is usually the biggest.

 You will have plenty of opportunity to try on a few swimsuits at home.
-Plus, choosing a new one may help to give you something to look forward to when travel, or exercising at your nearest pool, becomes a possibility once more.
+Plus, choosing a new one may help give you something to look forward to when traveling or exercising at your nearest pool becomes a possibility once more.

 Where to buy swimsuits: Brands to consider